mhaemmerle/excel-to-json/README.md

   Any other string value is kept as a string.

+### Arrays

+Data types can also exist inside an array.
+In that case, every item in the array will be treated as its individual data type.
+For example, the array `a,2,true` will convert to `["a", 2, true]`.

 ## Sheet Rules

 The Excel workbook has to follow a few rules to be parsable.
 Only sheets names ending with ".json" will be converted to JSON files.
 The name of the JSON file will be the same as the the sheet name.
 Thus, a workbook containing three sheets, *Example.json*, *Numbers* and *Data.json* will only produce two files, `Example.json` and `Data.json`.